 On May 23, 2011, Mayor Michael Nutter signed an executive order that made recreation centers in Philadelphia 100% smoke-free.
-Smoking is not allowed anywhere on recreation center property – indoors or outdoors, including playgrounds, ball fields, courts, parking lots, lawns, and pool areas.
+Smoking is not allowed anywhere on recreation center property, including playgrounds, ball fields, courts, parking lots, lawns, and pool areas.

 On April 29, 2014, Mayor Nutter signed a second executive order that expanded smoke-free recreation spaces to include all City-owned parks.

 Frequently Asked Questions